 They are wholly or mainly being used:

-as shops, restaurants, cafes, drinking establishments, cinemas or live music venues
+- as shops, restaurants, cafes, drinking establishments, cinemas or live music venue

-as hotels, guest & boarding premises or self-catering accommodation.
+- as hotels, guest and boarding premises or self-catering accommodation

 Mandatory charity relief